-DO NOT travel with the step in the extended position.
-If the motorhome is driven with the step in the extended position, there is the possibility of causing major damage to both the step and the motorhome.
+DO NOT travel with the steps or awnings in the extended position.
+If the motorhome is driven with the steps or awnings in the extended position, there is the possibility of causing major damage to the steps or awnings, and to the motorhome.
+Move the control in the direction of movement desired to obtain the best view for that mirror.
+The adjustment control moves the top half of both mirrors.
+The bottom half of each mirror is convex and is adjusted manually.

-If the door is opened and closed without allowing the step to extend fully and lock in the "DOWN" position, the step will retract and lock in the "UP" position.
-When the door is re-opened, the step will not extend.
-The power switch must be turned "on" for the step to extend.
+If the door is opened and closed without allowing the step to extend fully and lock in the DOWN position, the step will retract and lock in the UP position.
+When the door is reopened, the step will not extend.
+The power switch must be turned ON for the step to extend.